secretstartups/handbook/communication/index.html.md

 When doing this, create and link to a [single source of truth](/company/culture/all-remote/handbook-first-documentation/): ideally the [handbook](/handbook/handbook-usage/#why-handbook-first), otherwise an epic, issue, or Google Doc.
 The email or Slack message should not be the source of truth.

-When referring to email that recipients should have received, reference the sender and subject of the email so its easy to find.
-For example, "You should have received an email from Jane Smith with the subject 'Training Seminar Details'"
+When referring to email that recipients should have received, reference the sender and subject of the email so it's easy to find.
+For example, "You should have received an email from Jane Smith with the subject 'Training Seminar Details'".

-## Not Public
+## Not public

 We make things public by default because [transparency is one of our values](/handbook/values/#transparency).
 Some things can't be made public and are either [internal](#internal) to the company or have [limited access](#limited-access) even within the company.